Island Peak Climbing - 17 Days

 At the tea house:

-As for the trekking days, teahouses are the only options available for your stay during the Island Peak Climbing.
-Local people run these teahouses and provide basic facilities for travelers, including places to rest, meals, and a place to recover after long days of trekking and climbing.
+As for the trekking days, teahouses are the only options available.
+Local communities set up these teahouses to provide basic facilities for travelers.
+Inside a teahouse, you will find a simple place to stay, sleep, rest, and eat.
 Staying in a teahouse is an integral part of trekking in Nepal.
-Here are the facilities you can get while staying in the tea house:
+Here are the facilities you can get while staying in the teahouse:

 • Shared or private bathrooms

-• Common dining area for meals and socializing
+• A common dining area is available for both meals and socializing

-• Drinking water (boiled or filtered; bottled water may be available for purchase)
+• Safe drinking water (boiled or filtered; bottled water may be available for purchase)

 At the tent:

-As you get closer to Island Peak, there are no lodges.
-So, our team built the camping tent at Island Peak Base Camp.
-As for the meals, our cooking guide will take over preparing the nutrition required for the climb.
-Here are the facilities you can get while staying in the tent:
+Above Chukkung, there are no teahouses available.
+Therefore, our team will set up a camping tent at Island Peak Base Camp.
+Our cooking guide will prepare nutritious meals to support your climb.
+Here are the facilities you can expect while staying in the tent:

 • Spacious camping tents with sleeping mats